Here's what happens when a user requests your site that is running on the Wireframe framework:

 - Wireframe::render() for when the page is being rendered.
 This is the method that renders layouts, views, and finally returns the rendered markup.

-Note that since Controllers extend the ProcessWire Wire object, you can also make your own controller methods hookable.
+Note that since Controllers and Components ultimately derive from the ProcessWire Wire object, you can also make your own methods hookable.